-8. Scenario: You have been leaving 1 hour early each and every Friday to deliver records to the main office and will usually spend an additional 2-3 hours late because of procedures.
+3. Scenario: You have been leaving 1 hour early each and every Friday to deliver records to the main office and will usually spend an additional 2-3 hours late because of procedures.
 One Friday, you left early as usual and realized that you had forgotten an item at the office.
 You return to your office and realize that Pat and Mary have left also.

-Monday morning you ask both of them why they left work early on Friday and they reply "they follow your lead and leave early on Friday too".
+Monday morning you ask the both of them why did they leave work early on Friday and they reply "they follow you lead and leave early on Friday too".
 How do you respond?